BFSR target type classificationIbeyonde

 Fig 1.
 Sample FFT generated spectrograph of doppler sound spanning 1 second; the first one is from a group of man, second is from a light vehicle.

-Realtime sound data captured from radars audio port is used for predicting the target type.
-This data is sanitised and clipped to an appropriate size and fed to ML algorithms.
+The target types are predicted using the realtime sound captured from the radars audio out.
+The sanitized data clipped to an appropriate size is then funnelled thru ML algorithms.
 The predictor with the model then classifies the input signal into one of the categories with a confidence value.
 This value can help tune the sensitivity of the prediction algorithm.

 The diagram below depicts the two phases.